microsoft/pxt-common-packages/libs/box2d/README.md

 importing it as an extension.
 Wrapper host tests use mocked primitive functions, not a simulator physics engine.
 The C++ host tests compile the actual
-Box2D sources and binding code, using a small test-only numeric PXT ABI model.
+Box2D sources and binding code, using a small test-only PXT ABI model.
 They also exercise a 48-box tumbler stress scene, including reversal and containment, and wheel-joint suspension/driving behavior.
 Demo JavaScript tests use a mocked world to check sample selection, scene wiring and